An exploratory calculation of $K_{\rm L}\to\mu^+\mu^-$ decay from Lattice QCD at physical pion mass: Conclusion

 The formalism developed in Ref.~\cite{Chao:2024vvl} allows for a first-principles determination of the long-distance two-photon contribution to the $\kl\to\mu^+\mu^-$ decay amplitude from lattice QCD.
 Although our method does not accurately treat the contribution from low-energy $\pi\pi\gamma$ states, in Ref.~\cite{Chao:2024vvl} we show that these effects are at or below the ten-percent level.
 In addition to the possibility for the systematic improvement of lattice QCD results, another appealing aspect of this \textit{ab initio} treatment of QCD is the ability to determine the relative sign of the two-photon exchange amplitude and the amplitude arising from the one-loop short-distance electro-weak contribution.

 In this paper we present our numerical implementation of the formalism of Ref.~\cite{Chao:2024vvl} and the first result using a $24^3\times 64$ M\"obius Domain Wall fermion ensemble at physical pion mass and an inverse lattice spacing of $1/a=1.023$ GeV.
 We have included all Feynman diagrams with the exception of SU$(3)$-flavor-suppressed tadpole terms in which an electromagnetic current attaches to a closed quark loop.

-Our results can be summarized as follows.
-First, in our chosen phase convention, the absorptive part the LD2$\gamma$ decay amplitude comes only from the imaginary part of the $\kl\to\mu^+\mu^-$ amplitude and is equal to the imaginary unit times this imaginary part, which is found to be
+However, we should emphasize that while extensive, the calculation presented in the paper is not complete and cannot yet be directly compared with experiment.
+Additional counter terms needed to represent the effects of the GIM mechanism have not been included.
+This second part of the lattice QCD calculation of the two-photon contribution to $K_L\to\mu^+\mu^-$ will be presented in a second paper.